Azure/azure-iot-library/configuration/README.md

 ## Providers
 Configuration keys are mapped to values from one of four optional _providers_, in order of preference:

-1. `file`: JSON file at `./user-config.json`
+- `file`: JSON file at `./user-config.json`
-2. `env`: environment variables
+- `env`: environment variables
-3. `mongo`: Mongo DB at the address of the `MONGO_URI` configuration variable
+- `mongo`: Mongo DB at the address of the `MONGO_URI` configuration variable
-4. `default`: default values passed as an optional argument to `config.initialize`
+- `default`: default values passed as an optional argument to `config.initialize`

+The first provider to return a value other than `null` is considered authoritative.
 For example, if both the `file` and `default` providers contained a value for the same key, the `file` provider would be authoritative.

 ## Setting variables
 Configuration variables only need to be set for one configuration provider.
 Variables can be set for each of the providers in the following ways: